VladChat/luggage-scale/blog_src/content/posts/2025/10/government-shutdown-stretches-into-second-day-with-no-signs-of-a-deal-battery-le.md

 - Warranty and support
   - In uncertain times, support matters.
 Favor brands that publish clear calibration guidance, offer spare parts or straps, and provide straightforward warranty terms.

-For brand-agnostic buying tips and operating best practices, explore our step-by-step guide: <a href="https://luggage-scale.com/guide/how-to-use-a-luggage-scale">How to Use a Luggage Scale</a>.
+For brand-agnostic buying tips and operating best practices, explore our step-by-step guide: How to Use a Luggage Scale.

 ## Step‑by‑Step: Weighing Your Bag Without Power